ddemidov/vexcl/README.md

 created for ease of GPGPU development with C++.
 VexCL strives to reduce amount of boilerplate code needed to develop GPGPU applications.
-The library provides convenient and intuitive notation for vector arithmetic, reduction, sparse matrix-vector products, etc. Multi-device and even multi-platform computations are supported.
+The library provides convenient and intuitive notation for vector arithmetic, reduction, sparse matrix-vectork products, etc. Multi-device and even multi-platform computations are supported.
 The source code of the library is distributed under very permissive MIT license.